HawaiiTravel Guide

 Waikiki springs to mind when you mention Hawaii bars and nightlife, but the after-dark entertainment and enjoyment extends far beyond this single precinct.
 Chinatown has an array of funky wine and jazz bars to choose from.
 Meanwhile, farther afield, Maui features everything from upscale lounges to tiki bars.
 Head to the Big Island for a wider selection of restaurants and plenty of live music.

-Whether you're looking to eat like a local or enjoy some vacation luxury, Hawaii restaurant precincts serve up a smorgasbord of tasty delights.
+Whether you're looking to eat like a local or enjoy some holiday luxury, Hawaii restaurant precincts serve up a smorgasbord of tasty delights.
 On Oahu, Waikiki services the top end, with a host of eateries and five-star options, while nearby Kapahulu is the popular option for locals.
 Lahaina on Maui features farm-to-table cuisine, while Kona on the Big Island also has a wide variety of choices.

 As the only American state to grow this crop, coffee in Hawaii is definitely a must-do.
 While you can find coffee hotspots and hubs on Oahu, the place to try authentic Hawaiian coffee is the Big Island.
 Here, world-renowned Kona Coffee is grown and you can sample it direct from the farmer at a number of coffee plantations, including award-winning Kona Coffee Living History Farm.